rkuma183/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 Your key responsibilities will include the following:

-* Build a following of passionate developers who want to be the best of the best, using the most efficient technologies and platforms to write their applications.
+* Build a following of passionate <strong>developers</strong> (who want to be the best of the best, using the most efficient technologies and platforms) to write their applications.

-* Identify opportunities to bring content and perspective to senior executives in our target market.
+* Identify opportunities to bring content and perspective to <strong>senior executives</strong> in our target market.

-* Leverage social networks, blog and video platforms, and highly scalable marketing technologies to get the word out.
+* Leverage social networks, blog and video platforms, and highly scalable marketing technologies to <strong>get the word out</strong>.

-* <strong>Publish blog posts and tutorials</strong> that highlight best practices and offer a fresh perspective.
+* <strong>Publish blog posts and tutorials</strong> that highlight
+   <strong>best practices</strong> and offer a fresh perspective.

 * Attend and speak at meetups and conferences, serving as an evangelist, coach, cheerleader, and teammate to budding and veteran users.